 This algorithm implements a granular synthesis43 engine, taking as its source material either live audio input or audio loaded from the SD card.
+Live audio can be recorded into a buffer (maximum size about 31 seconds) or streamed continuously.

 Granular synthesis works by playing many short snippets of sound, or 'grains', typically of the order of 100ms in length.
 Often various properties of the grains (e.g. their timing, length, pitch, stereo panning etc.) are randomised to some extent.